Onitsiky/poja-cli/oracle-poja-base/README.md

 Create first:
 - Two subnets.
 They can be both public or both private or a mix of both, as long as they can communicate between each other.
 Reference their id in SSM under any name you want.
 - A security group that allows HTTP and Postgres traffic.
 Put its id in SSM under any name you want.
 - Two entries in SSM that stores the credentials of the database that will be created.
-The name MUST be as follows: `/poja-annotator/<?env>/db/username` and `/poja-annotator/<?env>/db/password` where poja-annotator` is any name you want and `poja-annotator` is either `prod` or `preprod`.
+The name MUST be as follows: `/poja-base/<?env>/db/username` and `/poja-base/<?env>/db/password` where poja-base` is any name you want and `poja-base` is either `prod` or `preprod`.

 > **Warning**
 > In case you provide private subnets, remind that the associated NAT Gateway for accessing Internet is __not__ serverless.